 Once you have returned a signed copy of your Letter of Offer to accept your place at AC, you will be invited to enrol in your specific subjects in the next academic period.
-Students are advised to consult their timetable (can be found here), review their Academic Advice Sheet and contact the Student Support Team for tailored academic advice before completing the enrolment form.
+Students are advised to consult their timetable (can be found here), and contact the Student Support Team for tailored academic advice before completing the enrolment form.